Oklo: The Story of Nuclear's Startup Revolution

 The PPA Model

-- Recurring Revenue: Long-term PPAs provide predictable cash flows once plants are operational
+- Recurring revenue: long-term PPAs can create stable cash flow once the plants are online

-- Customer Simplicity: Customers purchase power without nuclear licensing or operational complexity
+- Customer simplicity: customers get power without taking on nuclear licensing or operational risk

-- Asset Ownership: Oklo retains ownership of valuable long-lived assets
+- Asset ownership: Oklo keeps ownership of long-lived infrastructure

 Vertical Integration

-Oklo proposes to acquire Atomic Alchemy for $25 million in an all-stock transaction.
+Oklo proposed acquiring Atomic Alchemy for $25 million in an all-stock transaction.

-The radioisotope angle is strategically brilliant.
-According to the British Institute of Radiology, as the need for radioisotopes continues to rise, supply has struggled to keep pace due to ageing reactor infrastructure and a fragmented global supply chain, which at present is dominated by Russia.
-Oklo says it aims to address this gap through reliable, US-based radioisotope production facilities.
+There’s also a supply-chain argument.
+The British Institute of Radiology has highlighted that demand for radioisotopes continues to rise while supply struggles to keep pace, constrained by aging reactor infrastructure and a fragmented global supply chain—one Oklo notes is currently dominated by Russia.
+Oklo says it aims to help close that gap with reliable, U.S.-based production.

 XI.
 Current State & Recent Developments (2025)